ntop/PF_RING/userland/fast_bpf/README.md

 An expression consists of one or more primitives.
 The filter expressions are built by using AND and OR (NOT operation is not permitted).

-* Protocol: tcp, udp, scup
+* Protocol: tcp, udp, sctp
-* Direction: src, dst, src or dst, src and pst
+* Direction: src, dst, src or dst, src and dst
 * Type: host, port and protocol

 Additional constraints for packet capture filters include: